-During the amnesty program, the City's Business Tax Division received inquiries regarding the interpretation and enforcement of various sections of Riverside Municipal Code (RMC) Chapter 5.04 governing business licenses and taxes.
-As a result, the Discovery Program was paused in March 2023 to accommodate a thorough review of the municipal code and to strategize a plan for enforcement moving forward.
+During the amnesty program, the City's Business Tax Division received inquiries from HdL regarding the City's interpretation and enforcement of various sections of Riverside Municipal

+Code (RMC) Chapter 5.04 governing business licenses and taxes.
+It was identified that some current practices are inconsistent with the RMC, resulting in the collection of less revenue than permitted under the RMC.
+Consequently, in March 2023, the Discovery Program was paused to allow for a comprehensive review of the municipal code and the development of an enforcement strategy moving forward.
 Under current contract terms, HdL performed a comprehensive review of the City's ordinance, including a comparison to industry standards.
-The Business Tax Division is currently reviewing HdL's findings and recommendations, as well as engaging the City Attorney's Office for guidance.
+The Business Tax Division is currently in the process of reviewing HdL's findings and recommendations and is also consulting with the City Attorney's Office for guidance.
+Following compilation of the inconsistencies identified, staff will develop a strategy under which to resume the discovery program and will provide an update to the Financial Performance and Budget Committee.